ryanallen/words-of-my-perfect-teacher/README.md

 <details id="183-2"><summary>Note <sup>183.2</sup></summary>Related to 5 desires and correspond to the conquest of the 5 afflictive emotions - anger, attachment, jealousy, pride, and ignorance.</details>

-<details id="182-3"><summary>Note <sup>183.3</sup></summary>Denote the elements of the 8 fold noble path - right view, right path, right speech, right conduct, right livlihood, right effort, right mindfulness, right meditative concentration.</details>
+<details id="182-3"><summary>Note <sup>183.3</sup></summary>Denote the elements of the 8 fold noble path - right view, right path, right speech, right conduct, right livelihood, right effort, right mindfulness, right meditative concentration.</details>

 <details id="183-4"><summary>Note <sup>183.4</sup></summary>Features on top of his head symbolize that he has never been confused and his mental continuum has always been full of great wisdom.
 His single face represents the sole heart drop of ultimate dharmakaya.
 Heart drops can fall into two categories.
 Ultimate and conventional.
 The ultimate refers to <a href="#dharmakaya">dharmakaya</a>.
 His two eyes represent wisdom of suchness and omniscience.
 The wisdom of suchness is to realize the nature of all phenomena as emptiness.
 The wisdom of omniscience is to understand all phenomena.
 His two ears are the union of the two truths.
 Conventional truth and ultimate truth.
 His two nostrils represent benefiting self and others effortlessly.
 Vajrasattva's lips symbolize the universal great happiness.
 His teeth represent the perfect mandala of the 42 peaceful deities.
 (It is said Buddha has 42 teeth and we have only 30.
 Buddha is the embodiment of 42 peaceful deities.
 The cause was because the Buddha didn't eat dinner during his life.
 Milarepa has 4 more sessions in the night where he has no time to sleep, and if we don't eat dinner then we will not fall asleep and our mind is fresh.
 Different practitioners have different karma, and some may need to eat dinner for the sake of other beings.)
 His tongue signifies the union of <a href="#samsara">samsara</a> and <a href="#nirvana">nirvana</a>.
 His two arms show the equality of wisdom and compassion.
 His 10 fingers represent the five buddha bodies and the five wisdoms.
 His two feet symbolize not abiding in samsara or nirvana.
 The twelve zones of his body represent purification of the transmigration of the 12 links of dependent origination (cyclic samsara).
 His ten toes represent the five perfect male Buddhas and the five perfect female Buddhas of the five directions.
 Sitting in the vajra posture signifies being free from the changing nature of the three times.
 His complete body represents the enlightened body with all the good qualities.
 The wisdom rays radiating from his pores denote the 84,000 teachings.
 Vajrasattva is white in color like a snowy mountain peak lit by 100,000 suns.
 His body is clear like the reflection of the moon on water, or like an image reflected in a mirror.</details><br>